emskiphoto/noaa-weather-hourly/README.md

     - most columns are expected to have non-null values for every timestamp (i.e., 'DryBulbTemperature')
     - some columns are expected to have null values at some times and the null values are preserved in the output (ie., 'Precipitation', 'WindGustSpeed')
 8. Saves a single .CSV file to the same location as the source LCD file(s) (will overwrite existing files if an identical file already exists).
-9. Output file is named "{STATION_NAME} {from_str} to {end_str} {freqstr}.csv", (ie.,
+9. Output file is named "{STATION_NAME} {start_MM-DD-YYYY} to {end_MM-DD-YYYY} {frequency}.csv", (ie.,
-    "CHICAGO O'HARE INTERNATIONAL 2020-01-01 to 2023-12-31_H.csv")
+    "CHICAGO O'HARE INTERNATIONAL 2020-01-01 to 2023-12-31 H.csv")

 ### Weather Station Directory
-`noaa-weather-hourly` includes a processed 'isd-history.csv' file containing the details of ~4300 active stations and ID cross-references (ICAO, FAA, WMO, WBAN) provided by [Historical Observing Metadata Repository (HOMR)](https://www.ncei.noaa.gov/pub/data/noaa/isd-history.txt).
-This data is only used to define LCD weather file location data as this is not provided in the LCD CSV itself.
+`noaa-weather-hourly` includes a processed 'isd-history.csv' file containing the details of ~11,600 active stations and ID cross-references (ICAO, FAA, WMO, WBAN) provided by [Historical Observing Metadata Repository (HOMR)](https://www.ncei.noaa.gov/pub/data/noaa/isd-history.txt).
+This data is only used to weather station location details as they are not provided in the LCD CSV file.
 The data source is updated regularly, but the version in this script is not.
 If updates are needed, consider running the 'ISD History Station Table.py' to update 'data/isd-history.csv'.

 ### Limitations:
 * NOAA LCD source is for atmospheric data primarily for locations in the United States of America.